Boston Celtics Player Isaiah Thomas’ Sister Perishes Following Washington Car Crash

 — The Olympian (@theolympian) April 15, 2017

-When asked to confirm if his son would play on in Chyna’s memory, a crestfallen James Thomas’, father of both Isaiah and his sister, admitted that the decision was up to Isaiah alone.
+When asked to confirm if his son would play on in Chyna’s memory, a crestfallen James Thomas, father of both Isaiah and his sister, admitted that the decision was up to Isaiah alone.

 “[He] hasn’t decided yet [if he’s flying home yet],” Mr. Thomas stated.